 As part of the Arts, Humanities, and Social Sciences Division, I have been a long-standing contributor to the Information Technology Planning Committee.
 With technology being so critical to our instruction, I help to determine priorities based on consultations with faculty within our division.
 I also serve as an advocate for the division at a college-wide level regarding decisions pertinent to funding for technology when asked.

-Four years ago, I was asked to serve on the college-wide Art & Design Building Taskforce.
-I am taking part in discussions on future classroom learning space, computer labs, critique rooms, collaborative gallery space, and the need to work with “green” architectural standards.
-This ongoing pursuit includes site visits to outstanding colleges and institutions that use “green” cutting-edge building materials and design.
+I served on the college-wide Art & Design Building Taskforce taking part in discussions on classroom learning space, computer labs, critique rooms, collaborative gallery space, and the need to work with “green” architectural standards.
+This included visits to outstanding colleges and institutions that use “green” cutting-edge building materials and design.
+The final result is the new Fine Arts + Design building.

 As requested by President Callaway, I worked two years with MOCSA (The Metropolitan Organization to Counter Sexual Assault).
 My students in Advanced Typography developed multiple campaigns, which will be used in the coming years.
 This community outreach teaches the students the importance of returning service to their community.